MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/basic-authentication.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 89349d1e-365a-442e-9ba3-2df601d9323c
-description: "The Outlook Social Connector (OSC) calls the ISocialProvider::GetCapabilities method to determine the capabilities of the OSC provider for a social network.
-The OSC uses the returned capabilities to determine how to support an Office user who is logging on to this social network.
-If the useLogonWebAuth element in the returned capabilities XML indicates that the OSC provider supports basic authentication, the OSC can make the following calling sequence to allow a user to log on to that social network:"
+description: "The Outlook Social Connector (OSC) calls the ISocialProvider::GetCapabilities method to determine the capabilities of the OSC provider for a social network."
 ---

-# Basic Authentication
+# Basic authentication

 The Outlook Social Connector (OSC) calls the [ISocialProvider::GetCapabilities](isocialprovider-getcapabilities.md) method to determine the capabilities of the OSC provider for a social network.
 The OSC uses the returned capabilities to determine how to support an Office user who is logging on to this social network.
 If the **useLogonWebAuth** element in the returned **capabilities** XML indicates that the OSC provider supports basic authentication, the OSC can make the following calling sequence to allow a user to log on to that social network: